-- Your diarrhea persists beyond a few days
+- Your diarrhea persists beyond two days with no improvement.

 - Viruses.
-Viruses that can cause diarrhea include Norwalk virus, cytomegalovirus and viral hepatitis.
+Viruses that can cause diarrhea include Norwalk virus (also known as norovirus), enteric adenoviruses, astrovirus, cytomegalovirus and viral hepatitis.
 Rotavirus is a common cause of acute childhood diarrhea.
-The virus that causes coronavirus disease 2019 (COVID-19) has also been associated with gastrointestinal symptoms, including nausea, vomiting and diarrhea.
+The virus that causes coronavirus disease 2019 (COVID-19) also has been associated with gastrointestinal symptoms, including nausea, vomiting and diarrhea.

 - Bacteria and parasites.
-Contaminated food or water can transmit bacteria and parasites to your body.
+Exposure to certain bacteria, such as E. coli or parasites through contaminated food or water, leads to diarrhea.
 When traveling in developing countries, diarrhea caused by bacteria and parasites is often called traveler's diarrhea.
-Clostridium difficile is another type of bacteria that can cause serious infections that cause diarrhea, and it can occur after a course of antibiotics or during a hospitalization.
+Clostridioides difficile (also known as C. diff) is another type of bacterium that causes diarrhea, and it can occur after a course of antibiotics or during a hospitalization.

-- Medications.
-Many medications, such as antibiotics, can cause diarrhea.
-Antibiotics destroy both good and bad bacteria, which can disturb the natural balance of bacteria in your intestines.
-Other drugs that cause diarrhea are cancer drugs and antacids with magnesium.
+- Medicines.
+Many medicines, such as antibiotics, can cause diarrhea.
+Antibiotics get rid of infections by killing bad bacteria, but they also kill good bacteria.
+This disturbs the natural balance of bacteria in your intestines, leading to diarrhea or an infection such as C. diff.
+Other drugs that cause diarrhea are anti-cancer drugs and antacids with magnesium.

 - Lactose intolerance.
 Lactose is a sugar found in milk and other dairy products.
-People who have difficulty digesting lactose have diarrhea after eating dairy products.
-Lactose intolerance can increase with age because levels of the enzyme that helps digest lactose drop after childhood.
+People who have trouble digesting lactose have diarrhea after eating dairy products.
+Lactose intolerance can increase with age because levels of the enzyme that helps digest lactose drop as you get older.

 - Fructose.
 Fructose is a sugar found naturally in fruits and honey.
 It's sometimes added as a sweetener to certain beverages.
-In people who have trouble digesting fructose, it can lead to diarrhea.
+Fructose can lead to diarrhea in people who have trouble digesting it.

 - Artificial sweeteners.
-Sorbitol and mannitol — artificial sweeteners found in chewing gum and other sugar-free products — can cause diarrhea in some otherwise healthy people.
+Sorbitol, erythritol and mannitol — artificial sweeteners are nonabsorbable sugars found in chewing gum and other sugar-free products — can cause diarrhea in some otherwise healthy people.

 - Surgery.
-Abdominal or gallbladder removal surgeries can sometimes cause diarrhea.
+Partial intestine or gallbladder removal surgeries can sometimes cause diarrhea.

 Diarrhea can cause dehydration, which can be life-threatening if untreated.
 Dehydration is particularly dangerous in children, older adults and those with weakened immune systems.